-Useful FFmpeg Commands - Digital Inspiration
+Useful FFmpeg Commands for Working with Audio and Video Files

 9. Convert Video into Images

 You can use FFmpeg to automatically extract image frames from a video every ‘n’ seconds and the images are saved in a sequence.
-This command saves image frame after every 4 seconds.
+This command saves image frames from the video after every 4 seconds.

 ffmpeg -i movie.mp4 -r 0.25 frames_%04d.png